 An infection may occur after any birth, but the medical professionals who care for women in pregnancy and birth are trained to recognize the symptoms of infection and to be alert to the possibility of complications.
-A failure to diagnose or treat an infection correctly could be catastrophic for the woman in question, and may result in a claim for compensation for medical negligence.
+A failure to diagnose or treat an infection correctly could be catastrophic for the woman in question, and may constitute medical negligence.

 - Ectopic pregnancy: An ectopic pregnancy, in which the fertilized egg begins to develop inside the fallopian tube, cannot develop into a healthy pregnancy but can cause damage to the tube and the surrounding area.
 If undiagnosed, the woman may be at serious risk, and if she ultimately loses her fallopian tube, this may impact on her ability to conceive in the future.

 - A miscarriage: An early pregnancy loss will not usually cause complications, as the body will usually expel all placental or foetal tissue from the uterus.
 However, a later miscarriage may sometimes lead to infection if all of the placental or foetal tissue is not expelled.
 Any retained products can decay and cause infection, and women may be offered scans and a dilation and curettage procedure to ensure that the uterus is clear.
 This can be a traumatic process for a woman to undergo, and the highest standard of medical care is required.
 Some medical negligence claims arise from the physical and emotional harm resulting from substandard care in the management of a miscarriage.